Frequently Asked Questions (FAQ)

 Can Seprafilm be used in a case in which a bowel anastomosis has been created?

-Yes, Seprafilm can be used in a case in which a bowel anastomosis has been created but should not be wrapped directly around a fresh bowel anastomotic suture or staple line, as this has been shown to result in an increase in leak-related adverse events.
+Yes, Seprafilm can be used in a case in which a bowel anastomosis has been created.
+Seprafilm Adhesion Barrier is contraindicated for use wrapped directly around a fresh anastomotic suture or staple line; as such use increases the risk of anastomotic leak and related events (fistula, abscess, leak, sepsis, peritonitis).
+An increased rate of anastomotic leak was identified in a post-approval study when Seprafilm Adhesion Barrier was wrapped directly around a fresh anastomotic suture or staple line.
 Seprafilm can be placed elsewhere in the abdomen (e.g., under the midline incision and over non-resected traumatized bowel) to protect those sites from adhesions, as this has not been shown to increase leak-related adverse events.1

 What is Seprafilm made of?